 This cycle of chaos and assimilation also serves as a metaphor for the process of evolution occurring at all levels of creation, from the physical to the subtlest domains of consciousness.
 We can choose how we navigate our experience in that we can either get caught up in chaotic turmoil, or we can accept a reality and relax in the knowledge that a more coherent state of harmony will emerge.

+He used sound to transmit the signature vibrations of healthy organs and tissues, into diseased areas of the body, whereupon it was transformed into its healthy counterpart.
 Dr. Manners has said that every part of the body possesses a harmonic.
 Each component of your body has its own prime resonant frequency.
 Literally hundreds of ‘signature vibrations’ of healthy organs and tissues are now scientifically tabulated.
 We know what they are, and they can be played back into the system to correct and restore the balance of frequencies within.
 The Prime Resonant Frequency of a person is in the range of 7–10Hz.
 The PRF of the heart is approximately 100Hz.
 The PRF of a typical cell is approximately 1000Hz.
 The vibratory signatures for a human organ are the same regardless of the age of the individual.
 “But”, he said, “if we take a frequency sample of your DNA at age 18 and save it, then later, if we transmit this frequency to your cells, they will be rejuvenated.”

 How Cymatics is applied therapeutically today.